qinnzou/mural-image-inpainting/README.md

 ```

 ## Acknowledgment:
 We implement our method by referring to [EdgeConnect](https://github.com/knazeri/edge-connect).
 We thank the authors of the EdgeConnect paper.
-If you use this code, you should also cite the EdgeConnect paper.
+If you use this code in your work, you should also cite the EdgeConnect paper.
 ```bash
 @inproceedings{nazeri2019edgeconnect,
   title={EdgeConnect: Generative Image Inpainting with Adversarial Edge Learning},